 Artists include: Edward Allington Matthew Barney, Christian Boltanski, Pavel Büchler, Michael Dean, Nina Fischer and Maroan el Sani, Ceal Floyer, Isa Genzken, Shuruq Harb Nigel Henderson, Georg Herold, Susan Hiller, Hannah Höch, Kostas Ioannidis, Valentina Karga, John Latham, Mark Manders, Juan Muñoz, Nikos Navridis, Giuseppe Penone, Annie RattiMeriç, Algün Ringborg, Daniel Silver, Francis Upritchard, Adrián Villar, Rojas Paky, Vlassopoulou Jane and Louise Wilson.

-‘A Thousand Doors’ is curated by Iwona Blazwick OBE, Director, Whitechapel Gallery.
+‘A Thousand Doors’ is curated by Iwona Blazwick OBE, former Director, Whitechapel Gallery.
 As well as bringing to Athens sculptures that have defined contemporary public art, it celebrates the dynamism of Greek culture featuring new commissions by Greek artists at different stages of their careers.

 This is the first major collaboration on an exhibition between NEON and the Whitechapel Gallery.
 NEON and the gallery work together on an annual curatorial award and exchange programme between London and Athens.
 A vibrant public events programme led by Greek and British curators from the NEON Curatorial Exchange will include screenings, performances, music,

 readings and talks.
 It will engage artists, curators, academics and the public in a lively debate around art and ideas.